AdamXire/AX-TrafficAnalyzer-public/README.md

 ## Documentation Generation

-This project uses a hybrid repository strategy with explicit markers to separate Community Edition and Enterprise Edition content.
+This project uses a hybrid repository strategy with explicit markers to separate Community Edition and proprietary content.
 The `generate-community-docs.py` script automatically generates Community Edition documentation from marked source files.

 ### Usage